L.A. Heat (film)

-For the spin-off television show L.A.
-Heat, see L.A.
-Heat (TV series).

 L.A.
 Heat is a 1989 police film directed by Joseph Merhi and starring Lawrence Hilton-Jacobs and Jim Brown.
 The film follows Detective Jon Chance, a Los Angeles detective who dreams of being a cowboy hero and living by "the code of the West," as he is assigned to track down a violent drug dealer.

-Plot Summary
+Plot summary

 Jon Chance, an L.A. vice cop who is a man who dreamed of being a cowboy hero.
 He saw himself as an exemplary hero who always felt that the use of guns was not a necessity.
 However, Chance needs to stop dreaming.
 He needed to return to the real world!
 Jon Chance gets an assignment which he can't say no to and has to accept, to bust a drug dealer named Clarence.
 The case later gets personal when Carl, Chance's partner get killed by Clarence during a routine drug bust.
 A drug war will soon ensue between Clarence, who is trying to retrieve his drugs and money, and the police...